-Screw in the levelling legs; tape the doors shut; tape the electric cord to the cabinet.
-When you get to your new home, put everything back and refer to page 4.
-If your refrigerator has an automatic ice maker, reconnect the water supply.
+Screw in the levelling legs; tape the door shut; tape the electric cord to the cabinet.
+When you get to your new home, put everything back; reconnect the water supply and refer to "Install Properly..." page.

 If you need service or assistance, we suggest you follow these four steps: